jasonluther/gaga/README.md

 I'll also show how to add a gate to the pit so that you can get a lawn mower into it.

+You can also see this guide on [Instructables](https://www.instructables.com/id/Gaga-Pit/).

 ### Be safe

 Any construction project can be dangerous or fatal, so please take appropriate safety precautions and consult a professional when you need help.